vaquero-db/vqro/INSTALL.md

 in a standard system location so no extra compiler hints (`-I` or `-L`) are needed.

-Once you checkout the vqro repository you will need to create a symlink called `tools` in the same directory as this file that points to the `tools` directory in your bazel installation.
-Then, under the `third_party` directory you must create a symlink called `protobuf` that points to your checkout of [https://github.com/google/protobuf].
+Once you checkout the vqro repository you will need to create a symlink under the `third_party` directory called `protobuf` that points to your checkout of [https://github.com/google/protobuf].

 Here is a quick overview of the steps to get you up and running: